-From 1 July, energy customers on standing offer flat rate tariffs in New South Wales, South East Queensland and South Australia will automatically switch to lower Default Market Offer (DMO) rates.
+Since default offers were introduced on 1 July 2019, energy customers on standing offer flat rate tariffs in New South Wales, South East Queensland and South Australia were automatically switched to lower Default Market Offer (DMO) rates.

-A similar price regulation called the Victorian Default Offer (VDO) will also apply to small business and residential energy customers in Victoria.
+A similar price regulation called the Victorian Default Offer (VDO) also applies to small business and residential energy customers in Victoria.

 In addition to the introduction of default market offers, retailers are now required to list any discounted plan offers using the default offer price as a 'reference price'.
 This change will make comparing different retailer market offers and discounts much easier, because the percentage off discount will be calculated against a standard benchmark across different energy retailers.

-Speak to the energy experts at Make it Cheaper today and we'll help you find a better electricity or gas deal.
-Our friendly consultants will compare business energy rates from our panel of retailers and assist you to switch to a more competitive plan.
+Speak to the energy experts at Make it Cheaper today and we'll help you find out if we can provide you a better electricity or gas deal.
+Our friendly Aussie based consultants will compare business energy rates from our panel of retailers and assist you to switch to a more competitive plan.
 We can also do the same for your home energy plan, while our commercial and industrial team is able to assist large commercial energy users.